-Since the Aquarium opened its doors on Cannery Row nearly 30 years ago, it has played a central role in the vitality of the Monterey Bay community.
+Since the Aquarium opened its doors on Cannery Row 30 years ago, it has played a central role in the vitality of the Monterey Bay community.
 The Aquarium has become an internationally recognized visitor destination and a leading nonprofit organization known for innovation and community impact.

 Beyond our core mission to inspire conservation of the oceans, we're collaborating with people and organizations within the region with the shared goal of helping our community thrive.